ezraroi/Human-AI-Collab/output/concepts.md

 **Phenomenology of Functional Thirdness:**
 When FT is present, the interaction feels like genuine dialogue:
 - New meaning emerges that belongs neither to user nor AI alone
-- A "third space" opens up—conceptual ground formed in productive tension
+- A ‘third space’ of dialogue opens up **within Potential Space**—conceptual ground formed in productive epistemic tension
 - User experiences themselves as in dialogue, not monologue
 - Transformation occurs through the interaction, not despite non-conscious AI

 When FT collapses:
 - Interaction becomes either mirroring (sycophancy) or mechanical (tool use)
 - No dialogical legitimacy remains
-- PSB risk increases; transformation pathway closes
+- PSB risk increases only if the collapse shifts into Channel 2–only adoption (Channel 1 verification offline); otherwise the interaction may remain merely productive rather than transformative

 **Relationship to System Architecture:**
 **Functional Thirdness within the Third Intelligence:**